n1g3ld0uglas/aks-calico-enterprise/README.md

 <img width="667" alt="Screenshot 2021-05-26 at 10 24 43" src="https://user-images.githubusercontent.com/82048393/119646172-c34b9300-be16-11eb-951e-21b7bd8310d8.png">

-The final flag we selected was to have Network policy not set ( --network-policy none ) This avoids conflicts between other network policy providers in the cluster and Calico Enterprise. https://docs.microsoft.com/en-us/azure/aks/use-network-policies
+Recommended to have Network policy not set.
+Have not tested with ( --network-policy calico ) This avoids conflicts between other network policy providers in the cluster and Calico Enterprise. https://docs.microsoft.com/en-us/azure/aks/use-network-policies